 - ¾ Cup of sugar

 - 2 tsp. of salt

 Combine 4 Cups of flour, the sugar, salt and baking powder.
 Make a well in the dry ingredients.
 Pour oil and wine into the well and begin mixing the dough.

 It will gradually become a soft dough (that looks ugly; don’t judge me or the dough!).
 Knead in the other ½ C of flour to keep the dough from sticking.
 Divide dough into about 40 pieces and roll the pieces into 4 to 5 inch ropes.
 Form the ropes into rings and/or pretzel shapes.
 Pinch the ends of the rope firmly together.
 Have fun!
 Bring your kids into the process.
 They’ll love playing with the dough.

 Bake the rings 2 inches apart on baking sheets.
 Bake for 20 minutes in the 350 degree oven.
 Reduce heat to 300 degrees.
 Bake for another 15-20 minutes more.
 Cool.
 Store in air tight container.

 When needed, dip biscotti into a pleasant red wine and take a bite with someone you love.
 The cookies may be ugly but they are tasty.
 Here’s to talking about retirement and estate planning with your dad!

 For other fatherly retirement and estate planning advice, check out these resources:

 A Retirement Gift from Dad: Just Say NO! by Marcia Mantell

-How to get started with “the talk” — What’s the Deal With the Talk Between Adult Children and Their Parents? by Jack Tatar (available on Amazon)
+How to get started with “the talk”?
+You might order a copy of What’s the Deal With the Talk Between Adult Children and Their Parents? by Jack Tatar (available on Amazon)